-Q: What is the community groups class and who is it for?
+Q: What is the Community Groups Class and Who is it for?

-A: Our community groups class is designed to help people understand our community group model and to help them start a community group of their own.
+A: Our Community Group's Class is designed to help people understand our Community Group model and to help them start a Community Group of their own.
 This class is very interactive - we laugh together, share from the heart, and pray together.
-Our prayer is that as you connect with other believers, you will form your own community group.
-This class is not designed to be your ending point, but a launching point for you to start your own community group.
+Our prayer is that as you connect with other believers, you will form your own Community Group.
+This class is not designed to be your ending point, but a launching point for you to start your own Community Group.

-Q: How long does a typical community group gathering last?
+Q: So how long does a typical Community Group gathering last?

 A: Most groups meet from 1 $\frac{1}{2}$ to 2 hours during each gathering.
 We highly recommend groups stay within this time frame.
 Groups that consistently meet longer than 2 hours run into childcare issues and group member frustration.
-Having a set start time and end time works well for groups.
+Having a set "start" time and "end" time works well for groups.

-Q: How do I start my group?
+Q: How do I Start My Group?

-A: First, make a list of people you know that are looking for community - friends, church members, neighbors, people you work with, etc. Contact them and let them know you are starting a new community group and that you would like for them to be a part of it.
-Give them the community group Member Guide that will help them understand the key components of group life and answer questions they might have concerning groups.
+A: First, make a list of people you know that are looking for community - friends, church members, neighbors, people you work with, etc. Contact them and let them know you are starting a new Community Group and that you would like for them to be a part of it.
+Give them the "Community Group Member Guide" that will help them to understand the key components of group life and answer questions they might have concerning groups.
 If you have at least 3-5 couples or individuals, select a launch date and start your group!